OWASP/API-Security/2019/en/src/0xa3-excessive-data-exposure.md

 * Never rely on the client side to perform sensitive data filtering.
 * Review the responses from the API to make sure they contain only legitimate data.
-* Explicitly define and enforce data returned by all API methods including errors: give all JSON objects schemas, all string objects patterns, use clear field names.
+* Explicitly define and enforce data returned by all API methods, including errors.
+Whenever possible: use schemas for responses, patterns for all strings and clear field names.
 * Define all sensitive and personally identifiable information (PII) that your application stores and works with and review all API calls returning such information to see if these responses can be a security issue.

 ## References